 1970-2014 = 1.62%

-For those familiar with American history, you will remember that income inequality was quite high going into the 1920s.
-Inequality shrank steadily and substantially over the next fifty years, until the mid-1970s.
+For those familiar with American history, you will remember that income inequality was relatively high going into the 1920s.
+Inequality shrank steadily and substantially over the next fifty years until the mid-1970s.
 This corresponds with Gordon's estimates of rapidly improving worker productivity.
-Since the 1970s, there has been slower growth and the growth is more related to capital investment than to improving worker productivity.
+Since the 1970s, there has been slower growth, which is more related to capital investment than improving worker productivity.
 We have seen income inequality grow since the 1970s.

-Gordon is doubtful that we will ever again have a convergence of innovation like we had from 1870-1970.
-This, combined with certain demographic headwinds, will make sustainable high growth improbable for present generations.
-I hope to write more about this in coming days but this graphic posted by William Easterly on Twitter caught me eye.
+Gordon is doubtful that we will ever again have a convergence of innovation as we had from 1870-1970.
+This and certain demographic headwinds will make sustainable high growth improbable for present generations.
+I hope to write more about this in the coming days, but this graphic posted by William Easterly on Twitter caught my eye.
 It comes from an article by David Leonhardt, The American Dream, Quantified at Last.
 I take it as more evidence consistent with Gordon's thesis.

 Comments